tiangexiang/SQUID/README.md

 ## Dependencies

-Please use our environment to reproduce the results through the following command:
+Please clone our environment using the following command:

 ```
 conda env create -f environment.yml